anton-smirnov-robert/weaver/content/note on Montevil2020a.md

 However, there is the same problem of having to make explicit the entire closure (though now closure is to be established).
 Therefore, one uses *partial closure*.
 It is different from local biophysical models.
 Same objection: you miss stuffs.
 Yes but I have closure so I may capture more relevant stuffs (reciprocal stabilization of constraints).

 In some experimental situation, a group of organism can share some *generic* properties.
 The only way for them to share aspects, here constraints, is from common history.
 In fact, closure can explain stability across generations ([Mossio2022](reference/Mossio2022.md)).
-At the evolutionnary time scale, [[natural selection]] provides the rationale.
+At the evolutionnary time scale, [[concept/natural selection]] provides the rationale.

 ### Hybrid and bounded identity